github/freno/README.md

 # freno

+Cooperative, highly available throttler service: clients can use `freno` to throttle writes to a resource.

+Current implementation can throttle writes to (multiple) MySQL clusters, based on replication status for those clusters. `freno` will throttle cooperative clients when replication lag exceeds a pre-defined threshold.

+`freno` dynamically adapts to changes in server inventory; it can further be controlled by the user to force throttling of certain apps.

+`freno` is highly available and uses `raft` consensus protocol to decide leadership and to pass user events between member nodes.

+It is written in `Go` and ships as a single self contained binary; it only requires a configuration file.

+### Cooperative

-A throttler service.
-At this time it serves the question "may I write to the MySQL cluster?" by investigating replication lag on the cluster.
+`freno` collects data from backend stores (at this time MySQL only) and has the logic to answer the question "may I write to the backend store?"

+Clients (application, scripts, jobs) are expected to consult with `freno`. `freno` is not a proxy between the client and the backend store.
+It merely observes the store and says "you're good to go" or "you should stop writing".
+Clients are expected to consult with `freno` and respect its recommendation.

+### Per store

+### Per app

+### MySQL

+### Use cases

+`freno` is useful for bulk operations: massive loading/archiving tasks, schema migrations, mass updates.
+Such operations typically walk through thousands to millions of rows and may cause undesired effects such as MySQL replication lags.
+By breaking these tasks to small subtasks (e.g. `100` rows at a time), and by consulting `freno` before applying each such subtask, we are able to achieve the same result without ill effect to the database and to the application that uses it.

+`freno` is not suitable for OLTP queries.

+### HTTP

+### Raft

+### HAProxy

+### Configuration

 ### What's in a name?

 "Freno" is Spanish for "brake", as in _car brake_.
-Basically "throttler" was the ideal name for this service, but it is being used in some many other repositories that we went looking for something else.
-When we looked up the word "Freno", we found the following sentence use sample:
+Basically we just wanted to call it "throttler" or "throttled" but both these names are in use by multiple other repositories and we went looking for something else.
+When we looked up the word "freno" in a dictionary, we found the following sentence:

 > Echa el freno, magdaleno!